• Skip to primary navigation

 • Why do you need veggie broth? – You can also soak TVP in hot water, but veggie broth will provide additional flavors.

-• Chop finely – Chop onion and garlic finely, so they will mix well with the soaked TVP.
+• Chop finely – Chop onion and garlic finely.
+It will be easier to mix them well with the soaked TVP.

-• Don’t recommend simmering the meatballs in a sauce – You can add these tvp meatballs to a sauce and they will NOT fall apart.
+• Don’t recommend simmering the meatballs in a sauce – You can add these TVP meatballs to a sauce, and they will NOT fall apart.
 However, we recommend baking them in advance before doing that.
-They need that crispy outer crust first.
+They require that crispy outer crust first.

 Video